 Figure 12: Description of the calculation cycle for the simulation of a MSR.

 Due to the characteristics of HELIOS, some approximations have to be accepted, for example, there is no fuel salt movement, thus an undesired burnup distribution arises during the calculation cycle, and the materials are only re-distributed when a new user input is defined via the script.
 As HELIOS was designed for use with LWR reactors, a LWR spectrum is used for the within group weighting of the 177 group master libraries.
-However, comparisons to SERPENT on the isotope accumulation during the burnup in a fast reactor configuration using different HELIOS libraries have shown an acceptable agreement for major isotopes [35].
-Additionally, different versions of the HELIOS 1 code have been used in the EVOL benchmark calculations for MSFRs [36] and in the benchmark calculations in the ESNII+ project for SFR [37].
+However, comparisons to SERPENT on the isotope accumulation during the burnup in a fast reactor configuration using different HELIOS libraries (HELIOS 1 and HELIOS 2) have shown an acceptable agreement for major isotopes [45].
+Additionally, different versions of the HELIOS 1 code have been used in the EVOL benchmark calculations for MSFRs [46] and in the benchmark calculations in the ESNII+ project for SFR [47].
 In both benchmarks the results were comparable to the other codes, with no major systematic discrepancies observed.
 A significant improvement has been observed for the use of HELIOS 2 with the cross section libraries based on the most advanced ENDF/B VII library system, and the approximations and use of the HELIOS code package seems to be adequate for the level required for this kind of long term feasibility study.
-The major uncertainties are predominantly given by the current preliminary design which is far from optimised, with a more detailed design required for the next phase.
+The major uncertainties are predominantly given by the current preliminary design which is far from optimized, with a more detailed design required for the next phase.
 Such design uncertainties are expected to impact significantly more to the uncertainties than the approximations made within the modelling and the applied code.
 In general the calculations are performed to demonstrate the feasibility of such operation of a critical reactor on the basis of spent LWR fuel with high burnup.

 6. Conclusions